kylebevans/kylebevans.github.io/_posts/2017-06-29-ansible-dynamic-inventory-from-sharepoint.md

 data = response.json()
 ```

 The code above connects to SharePoint, authenticates, asks for the list data in JSON format, and saves it in a JSON object called "data."
+Make sure you use your actual AD domain if it's not "AD."

 Next, let's use a Python dictionary to prepare our output.
 We will create groups by model and set a "netos" var for each group.
 Setting up the dictionary is a little verbose since we have to initialize each level of the hierarchy as a dict or a list as appropriate: